 How to View, Download, and Delete your Recordings

-Twilio Video Group Room participants create up to three different recording files - one for each applicable audio, video, or data track.
+Twilio Video Group Room participants create different recording files - one for each applicable audio or video track.
 These recordings are captured in separate Matroska container files: Video files use the .MKV extension, and Audio files use the .MKA extension.

 Twilio Video room participants' track recordings are accessible via the Video Recordings Log page in Console, as well as the REST API.
 You can see a list of your recordings, download them, and delete them from either of these resources.
 For more information, please see Twilio Video REST API: Recordings (Twilio Docs).